Age-Related Macular Degeneration

 Download our guide (PDF) to learn more about the GRACE Program and the qualifying criteria.

-ACE is an inpatient consults program at IU Health Methodist Hospital and IU Health West Hospital.
+ACE is an inpatient consults program at IU Health Methodist Hospital, IU Health North Hospital, and IU Health West Hospital.

 We supplement inpatient care with an emphasis on key geriatric syndromes, falls, and declines in Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).

-The Senior Health Center treats diseases of aging.
+The Senior Health Clinics treats diseases of aging.
 Our center has an emphasis on the following:

 GRACE is a home-based program with a geriatric specialized advanced care provider and social worker.
 The program partners with the primary care provider in providing care to eligible patients 65 and older who live in Marion or one of the surrounding counties.
 The advanced care provider and social worker meet with the patient in their home to manage common geriatric issues and assist the patient/family with changing care needs.